brauliofv/focus-read/README.md

 ### 📖 How to Use

-1.  **Set your speed**: Click the FocusRead icon in your browser's toolbar to open the popup and adjust the PPM slider to your desired speed.
+1.  **Customize your experience**: Click the FocusRead icon in your browser's toolbar to open the popup.
+Adjust the PPM slider to your desired speed and choose your favorite highlight color.
-2.  **Select text**: On any webpage, highlight the text you want to read.
+2.  **Select text**: On any webpage, highlight the text you want to read, even across multiple paragraphs.
 3.  **Start reading**: Right-click on the selected text and choose **"Start reading with FocusRead"**.
 4.  **Pause/Resume**: Simply click anywhere on the page to pause the reader.
 Click again to resume.